 Blue Jackets add MacLean to coaching staff

-Veteran NHL player and coach Paul MacLean was added the Columbus Blue Jackets' coaching staff as an assistant with emphasis on special teams.
-MacLean is expected to be on the bench for the Blue Jackets' home game against the Detroit Red Wings on Thursday, according the Columbus Dispatch.
+Veteran NHL player and coach Paul MacLean will join the Columbus Blue Jackets' coaching staff as an assistant with emphasis on special teams.
+His presence on the bench will be delayed until immigration procedures are completed.

 "I've always said that we look at every opportunity to make our team better and adding a veteran coach with a winning pedigree like Paul MacLean to a staff that has led us to three-straight appearances in the Stanley Cup Playoffs does just that," Blue Jackets general manager Jarmo Kekalainen said in a release.
 MacLean played 11 seasons in the NHL from 1980-81 to 1990-91 as a right wing, scoring 324 goals with 349 assists over 719 games with the St. Louis Blues, Winnipeg Jets and Red Wings.